jesuscuevas/csus_website/_posts/2020-08-04-R-as-a-scientific-calculator.md

 ### Switching focus

 - Why make students evaluate something like `pbinom(7, size = 15, prob = 0.4)`?
-    Tedious and error prone.
+    It's tedious and error prone.
+    Everyone makes mistakes.
 - A basic computer will outperform any mathematician when it comes to long calculations.
     We're human, they're machines.
 - I'm changing the focus of my courses away from the calculations, and focusing instead on the higher critical thinking skills, for example, mapping a word problem into known random variables.
+- We often have only one semester to teach statistics.
+    Learning how to correctly evaluate expressions is important, but learning the higher level concepts is more important.

 ### How I'm actually doing it

 - I'm teaching our STAT 50, a lower division, terminal course in statistics.
 - Goal is to use R as a scientific calculator, which is much simpler than learning to program.
-- Of course, my ulterior motive is to expose them to data science material to get them excited so they'll take STAT 128 (Statistical Computing) with me.
+- Of course, my ulterior motive is to expose them to data science material to get them excited so they'll take STAT 128 (Statistical Computing)
 - Any interpreted language will work the same here: Python, Julia, R
 - R works well for statistics classes because it doesn't require external libraries, and the plotting is especially easy.
 - Requires minimal expertise from instructor, a good thing.